 Do You Also Love Gmail?

 As you can see, there are plenty of reasons why you should start Gmail to fax on the Internet.
 Many businesses use this email for communicating with customers, providers or patients and even if you want to use a branded address, you can always forward faxes to Gmail and take advantage of its speed and ease of use.
-For more information visit our guide on how to send fax via Gmail!
+For more information read our article on Gmail faxing!